bluekvirus/Stage.js/implementation/HOWTO.md

 ####Step 5.
 Adding UI/UX
 UI is a set of interface elements for the user to click/interact through when performing desired tasks.
 Without these click-ables, your web application will just be a static page.
 UX stands for user experience, it is not just about look'n'feel but also transitions/animations that links between interactions and state change.
 UI/UX are hard to design, without a clear think-through over the purposes and targeted user tasks, it can be a total chaos...
-Make sure you have had your plan/sketch test-driven by targeted audience/friends or colleagues before implementation.
+Make sure you have had your plan/sketch reviewed by targeted audience/friends or colleagues before implementation.
 Employ the *Goal-Directed Design* technique as much as you can.

 To implement your design is, however, very easy.
 We have enhanced *Marionette.View* thus its sub-classes (*ItemView, Layout, CollectionView and CompositeView*) with opt-in abilities, you can use them while adding user interactions and view transitions to the application.